 He has presented about child maltreatment, children’s mental health, neurodevelopment and youth violence in a variety of venues including policy-making bodies such as the White House Summit on Violence, the California Assembly and U.S. House Committee on Education.
 Dr. Perry has been featured in a wide range of media including National Public Radio, The Today Show, Good Morning America, Nightline, CNN, MSNBC, NBC, ABC and CBS News and the Oprah Winfrey Show.
 His work has been featured in documentaries produced by Dateline NBC, 20/20, the BBC, Nightline, CBC, PBS, as well as dozens of international documentaries.

-The Learning & Leadership Summit will be held at The McKimmon Center on the NC State Campus; it is located at 1101 Gorman St., Raleigh, NC.
+The Learning & Leadership Summit was held at The McKimmon Center on the NC State Campus, located at 1101 Gorman St., Raleigh, NC.
 There is plenty of free and easily accessible parking.
-You can find directions by visiting this link.

 Take advantage of this opportunity for your organization to connect with practitioners and professionals from across North Carolina.
 We have a great lineup of wonderful exhibitors this year!
 A full list will be available in the Summit Guidebook.